 Climate Chart Kigali – 1,600m/5,250ft

-Straddling the equator, there is little year-round fluctuation in temperature and no real winter or summer.
-There is a defined Dry season from June to September, but in Volcanoes NP and Nyungwe Forest that only means that it will rain less as these parks are wet throughout the year.
+Straddling the equator, Rwanda has little fluctuation in temperature throughout the year and no real winter or summer.
+There is a defined Dry season from June to September.
+January and February are drier months in the middle of the Wet season (which runs from October to May).

 Kigali’s Climate Compared to Rwanda’s Parks

-In general, the east of Rwanda, including Akagera NP, shares the warm climate of Kigali.
+In general, the east of Rwanda, including Akagera National Park, shares the warm climate of Kigali.
 However, it never gets extremely hot due to the relatively high altitude.
-The parks in the western mountainous area, including Volcanoes NP and Nyungwe Forest NP, are a lot colder with daytime temperatures around 16°C–21°C (61°F–70°F), due to the even higher altitude.
+The parks in the western mountainous area, including Volcanoes, Nyungwe and Gishwati-Mukura National Parks, are a lot colder with daytime temperatures around 16°C to 21°C (61°F to 70°F), due to the even higher altitude.
 The temperature drops by about 6.5°C for every 1,000m you climb (or 3.5°F per 1,000ft).
-The latter two parks are also a lot wetter due to the mountain peaks and rainforest habitat.
-The new Gishwati–Mukura NP also shares a similar climate to the larger western parks.
+The latter three parks are also a lot wetter due to the mountain peaks and rainforest habitat.

-There is little rainfall during these months in most of the country but it can rain at any time in the rainforest.
+There is little rainfall during these months in most of the country, but it can still rain at any time in the rainforests.

 The Wet season is characterized by two periods of rain, the short rains and the long rains, interrupted by a drier spell.